kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB hybrid implementation and analysis.md

-# Contextual Bandit: Linear Upper Confidence Bound Hybrid (LinUCB Hybrid) Algorithm
+# Contextual Bandits: Linear Upper Confidence Bound Hybrid (LinUCB Hybrid) Algorithm with MovieLens Dataset

 In my previous [post](https://github.com/kfoofw/bandit_simulations/blob/master/python/contextual_bandits/analysis/linUCB%20disjoint%20implementation%20and%20analysis.md), I explained the background behind contextual bandits (CB) as a variant of the multi-armed bandit (MAB) problems that utilises contextual information.
 With a summary introduction to the upper confidence bound (UCB) algorithm in MAB applications,  I extended the use of that concept in contextual bandits by diving into a detailed implementation of the linear upper confidence bound disjoint (LinUCB Disjoint) contextual bandits.